 For the majority of the past ten years, Gatorade has served as the NBA’s official sports beverage.
 The NBA announced that the NBA Development League would become the NBA Gatorade League beginning with the 2017–18 season.

-On February 14, 2017, the NBA Development League posted the announcement on its social media accounts.
+The NBA Development League posted the announcement on its social media accounts in February 2017.

 The NBA and PepsiCo announced a multi-year contract arrangement in March 2021, extending the 2015-starting agreement.
 According to the new agreement, PepsiCo continues to serve as the official soft drink and snack of the NBA, the WNBA, and the G-League developmental league.